- Get back into the swing of things with Scratch

 SLE: Apply mindful and academic habits for success

-Make a simple project that gathers a minimum of three words from the user.
+Make a simple project that gathers a minimum of three separate words from the user.

 Place these words into one or more sentences to produce a comical or absurd story or statement.